BLCM/bl3mods/Apocalyptech/gameplay_changes/movement_speed_cheats/README.md

 =====================

 These mods increase your movement speed in the game, which also applies to Iron Bear and FL4K's pets.
-There are two variants:
+There are three variants:

 * **Reasonable** - Personally, I find this a very pleasant pace at which to play the game.
 Still rather cheaty, but not ridiculuous.